sharvari89/Bounty-QA-Lead/README.md

  * How you think and how creative you are
  * How you code - structure, comments, and efficiency
  * And how quickly can you learn
+ * What areas are you able to track / provide inputs on
+    - usability, performance, security, low resources (connectivity, memory,..)

 Since our apps are tied to enterprises ("secretive stuff"), we picked out couple of consumer products for you.
 Here are a few points to get you started below.
 Be creative in your approach.